 Miscast in the media for nearly 130 years, the victims of Jack the Ripper finally get their full stories told in this eye-opening and chilling reminder that life for middle-class women in Victorian London could be full of social pitfalls and peril.

 The “canonical five” women murdered by Jack the Ripper have always been dismissed as society’s waste, their stories passed down to us wrapped in a package of Victorian assumptions and prejudice.
 But social historian Hallie Rubenhold sets the record straight in The Five.
 In reality, only two of the victims were prostitutes, and Rubenhold has uncovered entirely new research about them all.

 The Five tells for the first time the true stories of these fascinating women.
 It delves into the Victorian experience of poverty, homelessness, and alcoholism, but also motherhood, childbirth, sexuality, child-rearing, work, and marriage, all against the fascinating, dark, and quickly changing backdrop of nineteenth-century London.

 I have to admit to a certain amount of boredom when it comes to the subject of Jack the Ripper and whenever crime books delve into the subject it makes me groan because it is so overdone.
 However, this book intrigued me right from the start because it was focusing on an area largely ignored – the victims.

-These women were known as the canonical five as their murders in 1888 were the only ones that could be linked without doubt as Whitechapel was notorious for its attacks on women.
+These women were known as the canonical five as their murders in 1888 were the only ones that could be linked to Jack the Ripper without doubt as Whitechapel was notorious for its attacks on women.
 While the police were investigating a series of eleven murders between 1888 and 1891, none of them could be linked in the same way as these five.
 Much has been said about these women over the years, most of it untrue, and Hallie Rubenhold has written this book to give these women back their voice.